Somtuzy/myCatalogue/telephonePackage/README.md

-The goal is to create a telephone package using some basic knowledge of Object Oriented Programming and implement some design patters.
+The goal is to create a telephone package using some basic knowledge of Object Oriented Programming and Design patterns.

-Here is a step by step breakdown of my code below:
+Here is a step by step breakdown below:
 1. A Telephone class was created with two properties and three methods were exposed:

 => Property one: dialer - For adding numbers to the dialer.

 => Property two: observers - For adding observers to the dialer.

-=> Method one: AddPhoneNumber - For adding a new phone number => Method two: RemovePhoneNumber - For removing a phone number => Method three: DialPhoneNumber - For dialling a phone number (only phone numbers that have been added can be dialled).
+=> Method one: AddPhoneNumber - For adding a new phone number

+=> Method two: RemovePhoneNumber - For removing a phone number

+=> Method three: DialPhoneNumber - For dialling a phone number (only phone numbers that have been added can be dialled).
 This method notifies our observers whenever a phone number is dialled.

 2. The telephone class was updated so it uses the observer pattern (have methods to add, remove and notify observers) by creating three extra methods:

-=> Method four: addObserver - For adding a new Observer => Method five: removeObserver - For removing an Observer => Method six: notifyObserver - For notifying an Observer
+=> Method four: addObserver - For adding a new Observer

+=> Method five: removeObserver - For removing an Observer

+=> Method six: notifyObserver - For notifying an Observer

 3. A second class was created for the observer, with an observer property and a method that can be called by the telephone class to notify it.

-=> Property one: observer - For creating a new observer and taking their details => Method one: update - To be called by the Telephone class to notify the observers.
+=> Property one: observer - For creating a new observer and taking their details

+=> Method one: update - To be called by the Telephone class to notify the observers.

-4. The Telephone class was instantiated once and we used a Singleton pattern to prevent it from having more than one instance.
+4. The Telephone class was instantiated once and with a Singleton pattern was prevented from having more than one instance.

 5. Two new observers were created by making two instances of the observer class.